Dre Campbell Farm

 Ashes will soak up moisture when applied to a damp surface.
 So, the theory is that slugs and snails will be repelled from plants and soil treated with wood ash.

-5. Raising Soil pH Levels
+5. Raise Soil pH Levels

 Another benefit of using wood ash for plants is that it raises soil pH.